Are RV fridges good enough for full-time living? We’ll let you decide

 It will depend on your situation at home.
 If you have a big family, you likely own a fridge that's between 14-24 cubic feet.
 In general, the size you will require depends on how many people are with you.
 The rule of thumb is four cubic feet per person minimum.

-As mentioned above, the largest size of an RV fridge will be around 12 cubic feet.
-Though, you'll most likely find that your RV comes with one that's 4-6 cubic feet.
+As mentioned above, the largest size of an RV fridge is around 12 cubic feet.
+However, you'll most likely find that your smaller rig comes with one that's 4-6 cubic feet.

-Of course, if you want to upgrade the fridge, it's not going to be cheap to do so.
+Of course, upgrading the fridge is not cheap.
 You'll have to make accommodations that require messing with electric and gas lines.
 So, it'd be best to leave removal and installation to a professional.

 How To Adapt to the New Size